-This might help you add some fun and functionality to your home office, but in this post we are just concerned about covering the basics of home office setup, with an eye on increased productivity.
+This might help you add some fun and functionality to your home office, but in this post, we are just concerned about covering the basics of home office setup with an eye on increased productivity.

 Does color matter?

 Green also has a calming effect that is believed to relieve stress.
-This is a great option for a home office because having excess stress can put a strain on your work.
+This is a great option for a home office because having excess stress can strain your work.
 A soothing atmosphere will help you concentrate.
 However, we will focus more on the functionality of your office than finding attractive attributes.

 What if office space is severely limited?

-Chances are that you will likely spend the most time at your desk, so it is crucial to keep your desk organized to stay productive.
+The chances are that you will likely spend the most time at your desk, so it is crucial to keep your desk organized to stay productive.
 The last thing you want is to be spending time searching for a missing piece of paper among the mass of disorganized piles on your desk.

 If you like to keep pictures or other display items on your desk, hang them on the wall instead.
 This will leave your desk space for only work-related items.

 The challenge is to find the most efficient design with your flow of work.
 If you often need quick access to files, make your filing cabinets the legs of your desk.

 According to Entrepreneur.com, keeping your work environment free from clutter helps you think more clearly, which will produce better results.
 Clutter quickly accumulates over time, so the fewer unnecessary items in your office, the better.

 Personalized items may even become a distraction to your work by encouraging you to reminisce about a fun vacation or think about your summer plans for a while when you should be working.
-I think it is best to have a few personal items in your home office in order to make it comfortable for you, but don't overdo it.
+I think it is best to have a few personal items in your home office to make it comfortable for you, but don't overdo it.

 1. Natural Lighting